mtceballos/SIRENAdoc/SIRENAfunctions.rst

     .. cpp:member:: int pulseGrade

         Grade of the input pulse (to decide whether a full or only a rough estimation of energy is required).
-If :cpp:member:`pulseGrade` =-1 (rejected) the provided calculated energy is -1

     .. cpp:member:: gsl_vector* filter